 “Bye Bye Baby” and the three variations on the “Sound Of The City” theme — “The Beat Of San Francisco,” “Bolero” and “Madrigal” — were credited to Hugh Heller and Allyn Ferguson, who had created arrangements for Count Basie, Rosemary Clooney, Sarah Vaughn and Johnny Mathis over the years.
 For many years, Heller-Ferguson, Inc., of Hollywood was one of the leading production companies for radio stations and advertising agencies.

 In addition, Hugh Heller served as a manager for many artists, including Don Sherwood and Johnny Mann.
-A graduate of San Jose State University, he was leader of his own dance orchestra while still a student, and succeeded Bob Hansen as KSFO's program director in July 1959.
+A graduate of San Jose State University, he was the leader of his own dance orchestra while still a student, and succeeded Bob Hansen as KSFO’s program director in July 1959.
 He later served as director of programs for co-owned Golden West station KMPC/710, Los Angeles.

 But while the publishing credit for “Bye Bye Baby” shows Ferguson-Heller, longtime Giants broadcaster Russ Hodges gave credit in his 1963 autobiography to a KSFO newsman for having penned the ditty:

 “This melody, which was conceived one day in 1962 by Aaron Edwards, a popular KSFO announcer, is hardly a classic in the mold of ‘On Wisconsin’ or ‘The Washington Post March,’ but it doesn’t sound bad when it’s played loudly enough, and it’s easy to sing.
 People at the ball park get plenty of chances to sing it because whenever something good happens to the club, Lloyd Fox belts it out on the organ weekdays while Del Courtney and his band play it on Sundays.”